Tuesday, October 25, 2011

 I really don't know if they needed that last bit, since it weighs down everything else.
 Did the show's creator, Farhad Safinia, worry (or was told) that just a hard-hitting show on politics wasn't enough.
 I realize Breaking Bad started with the protagonist finding out he's got a terminal disease, but that's what motivated him to do everything else--Tom Kane is already living inside a drama.

-The pilot was directed ably by Gus Van Sant, though it seems like another case (such as Scorsese and Boardwalk Empire) where you bring aboard a big name to launch the pilot.
+The pilot was directed ably by Gus Van Sant, though it seems like another case (such as Scorsese and Boardwalk Empire) where you bring aboard a big name to gain publicity for the launch.
 The cast is pretty good.
 Grammer, beloved as Fraser (though I preferred him as a supporting character on Cheers rather than the lead on his own show), shows his dramatic chops.
 His wife is played by Connie Nielsen, who I still think of as a romantic lead, but I guess now that she's in her mid-40s she's been kicked upstairs to wife roles.
 I especially liked Kathleen Robertson as his personal aide (I've always liked her--I'm surprised she hasn't been big in movies)--and Martin Donovan as his advisor--though it does seem every political drama these days has a female aide who's both hot and extremely efficient, plus a fixer who can do whatever is required.

 If the show has a problem, in addition to piling on with the illness, it's that it seems to feel that since this isn't about cops or organized crime, it has to show how tough it is anyway.
 Maybe they're right--maybe the audience would find the ins and out of running a city too soft otherwise.
 But really, Kane's doctor, who shows no indication of breaking her patient's confidentiality, has to be leaned on, and have a syringe stuck in her?
 And some political underling who goes off the reservation has to have his ears cut off?
 Yes, I know Chicago is a place where they play hardball, but this is a bit much.
 I guess if I watch the show I'll have to get used to this level of reality.